magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 right here.
 No matter where you go to study the Dhamma, it is really in the mind.
 The mind is the one who clings, the mind is the one who speculates, the mind is the one who transcends, who lets go.
 All this external study is really about the mind.
-No matter if you study the the or whatever, don’t forget where it came from.
+No matter if you study the tipiṭaka, the *Abhidhamma* or whatever, don’t forget where it came from.

 When it comes to the practice, the only things you really need to make a start are honesty and integrity, you don’t need to make a lot of trouble for yourself.
 None of you laypeople have studied the Tipitaka, but you are still capable of greed, anger and delusion, aren’t you?
 Where did you learn about these things from?
-Did you have to read the or the to have greed, hatred and delusion?
+Did you have to read the *Tipitaka* or the *Abhidhamma* to have greed, hatred and delusion?
 Those things are already there in your mind, you don’t have to study books to have them.
 But the teachings are for inquiring into and abandoning these things.

 Let the knowing spread from within you and you will be practising rightly.
 If you want to see a train, just go to the central station, you